ocaml-multicore/reagents/README.md

 ## Limitations

 Reagents are weaker than transactional memory.
-A reagent must be decomposable into a list of compare-and-swap operations.
-This eliminates the need for global serializability of transactions.
+A reagent must be decomposable into a list of compare-and-set operations.
+This eliminates the need for any extra accounting for performed CASes.

 ## Getting Reagents